sdb-cloud-ops/monitoring/README.md

 helm repo update
 ```
 ### Choose Promtail or FluentBit
-> Note: you can change the size of the volume claim
+> Note: you can change the size of the volume claim in the below commands

 #### Install Loki + Promtail
 ```